coniferprod/Saffron/README.md

 SoundFont 2.0 (SF2) library for iOS and macOS Swift applications.

+**WARNING**: This project is not really proceeding.
+I'm leaving it up in case someone has ideas about how to go forward, but it may also end up archived.
+Most likely I will be focusing on the [Bitwig multisample format](https://github.com/bitwig/multisample).

 ## Building with Travis CI

 [Swift Package Continuous Integration Guide](https://learningswift.brightdigit.com/swift-package-continuous-integration-guide/)